sllide/cms17/docs/roadmap.md

   * There is a really simple fix for the log engine.
 Remove the invoker functionality.
 While it looks fancy its completely useless as the backtrace reports this too.
 * Tags in templates should be resolved automaticly and not rely on registered callbacks.
 * Create a engine called SystemDB that handles all cms17 related database functions
+* The database itself isnt exactly safe, fix this.

 Minor
 ----------